necyberteam/qa-bot-core/publishing.md

 - The `"files"` field in package.json already controls what gets published
 - `prepublishOnly` script ensures the library is built before publishing
 - Simpler workflow with single source of truth

+**Note**: Replace `123456` with your actual authenticator code.
+OTP codes expire every 30 seconds, so run the command quickly after getting the code.

 ## Debug Release Workflow